Big Threats and Health Risks of Floodwaters

 Your Health Is At Risk!

-Low floodwater or high floodwater can have devastating impacts not just on your home or family but extremely on your Health.
-If you get in contact with floodwater for a longer period, you must be alert that your health is at risk.
+Low or high floodwaters can devastate your home, family, and health.
+If you are exposed to floodwater for longer, you must be alert that your health is at risk.

 It poses various risks, which include contagious diseases, chemical hazards, and injuries.
 Floodwaters can potentially increase the transmission of the following infectious diseases: